CybexGS/ProceduralSkyMod/README.md

 ﻿# ProceduralSkyMod

-Resources folder goes into mod installation folder
+Resources and ManagedData folders goe into mod installation folder